zhaalex/personal_blog/content/post/ix.md

 With Peru being smack-dab in my summer timeline and hearing about the great experiences at iXperience (hah) my olders friends had, I decided to sign up for the program (at a small fee).

 While I did learn a great amount through this program, the people I've met has made this more than worth it.
-Yes, I'm breaking the bank (or my parents') to essentially meet people halfway across the world, but sophomore summer is one of the last times I can truly relax without any outside pressures.
+Yes, I'm breaking the bank (or my parents') to essentially meet people halfway across the world, and the ROI on this program probably wasn't the best, but sophomore summer is one of the last times I can truly relax without any outside pressures.

-It's been a sick month in Cape Town, and they say a picture's worth a thousand words, so here's a few thousand words.
+It's been a sick month in Cape Town with some great people, and they say a picture's worth a thousand words, so here's a few thousand words.

 <p align="center">
   <img src="/img/portfolio/IMG_0437.jpg" width="400" height="400" /> </img>